What is the Immigration Health Surcharge?

 |Applying to come to the UK as a partner||£1,523||£600||£2,123||£1,200||£2,723|

 |Extending Leave as a Skilled Worker in the UK – 5 year visa||£1,408||£1,000||£2,408||£2,000||£3,408|

 |Extending Leave as a Student in the UK – 3 year visa||£475||£450||£875||£900||£1,375|

 What should I do?

-Any applications submitted before the implementation date will not be affected by the increase however as we do not know the implementation date, time is of essence here so if you are ready to make an application and want to avoid paying the increased levy then contact us.
+Any applications submitted before the implementation date will not be affected by the increase.
+If you are ready to make an application and want to avoid paying the increased levy then contact us.